Volkswagen CEO says carmaker faces same fate as Nokia without urgent reforms

 FRANKFURT (Reuters) - Volkswagen (VOWG_p.DE) Chief Executive Herbert Diess said the German carmaker needs to accelerate its transformation to avoid becoming another Nokia (NOKIA.HE), which lost its dominance in the handset market to Apple (AAPL.O).

-“The big questions is: are we fast enough?,” Diess told VW’s senior managers following a global board meeting on Thursday.
+“The big questions is: Are we fast enough?,” Diess told VW’s senior managers following a global board meeting on Thursday.
 “If we continue at our current speed, it is going to be very tough.”

-The car was is longer a mode of transport and carmakers are no longer only manufacturers of vehicles, he said.
+Volkswagen needs to shift from being a manufacturer of vehicles toward a maker of mobile devices, he said.

 “The era of the classic carmakers is over,” Diess added.